Allergy management and prevention

 Early allergy prevention

 Studies show that breastfeeding reduces the risk of developing allergy.
 Containing antibodies and substances that boost the immune system, breast milk provides the best nutrition for the infant’s developing immune system.
-When breast milk is not an option, it is important to use formula that provides the right nutritional support and helps to prevent allergy.
+When breast milk is not an option, it is important to use formula that provides the right nutritional support and helps to prevent allergic manifestations.

 Allergy avoidance with hydrolysed whey proteins